jolie/docs/web/language-tools-and-standard-library/basics/interfaces/data_types.md

 ```

 ### Refined Basic Data Types
 Basic data types can be refined in order to restrict the valid values.
-Depending on the basic data type there are different refinement available.
-In the following table there is the list of all the avaiable refinements. *it is possible to use only 1 refinement for each basic type declaration*.
+Depending on the basic data type there are different refinements available.
+In the following table there is the list of all the avaiable refinements. *It is possible to use only 1 refinement for each basic type declaration*.

 | Basic Type   | Available Refinements |
 |:------------:|----------------------:|